codep1ltio/Vortex.Plus.AIS/README.md

 # Vortex AIS
 ### AIS is a version of Vortex2+2 built as an application with its own bootstrapper and integrated server.
 #### Join us: https://discord.gg/E9y6WfEdPW

+### Addressing Drama

+> Vortex2+2 IS NOT a fork of Vortex+ or now known as VortexPro
+> Klingri, owner of Vortex+/Pro is rude, claims ownership for things he didn't make,
+> also very immature, and disrespectful towards even their own members.
+- Sider Information
+- > Klingri recently got banned from Vortex for framing one of our developers (@Inuk1)
+  > and doing racial speech using inspect element.
+Framing inuk.
 ---

 ## Why do we need a server?